Priyanka-1826/Bookstore/README.md

 The primary purpose of this project is to develop a robust and scalable web application using Spring Boot framework that facilitates the management of a book store.
 The system aims to streamline various processes involved in operating a bookstore, including inventory management, customer transactions, and administrative tasks.

 Technologies Used
-Spring Boot
+Spring Boot,
-Spring MVC
+Spring MVC,
-Spring Data JPA
+Spring Data JPA,
-Thymeleaf (for front-end templating)
+Thymeleaf (for front-end templating),
-H2 database
+H2 database,
-Maven (for dependency management)
+Maven (for dependency management),
-Git (version control)
+Git (version control).